Narusawa, Yamanashi Prefecture, Japan

 Taka had plotted our day trip.
-He predicted I would be worse for wear after my first snow experience and ski lesson at Fujiten Snow Park, and decided my first onsen experience would rejuvenate me.
+He predicted I would be worse for wear after my first snow experience and ski lesson at Fujiten Snow Park and decided my first onsen experience would rejuvenate me.
 Yamanashi Prefecture, located at the foot of Mt.
-Fuji, lent a perfect venue, being a wellspring of geothermal water, as most of volcanic Japan.
+Fuji, lent a perfect venue as a wellspring of geothermal water.
 A winding country road flanked by snow embankment led us to an imposing Japanese-style manor in the woods.

 My friends filled me in with onsen rules, also posted on the corridor wall leading to the (un)dressing room:

-Deffo get buck naked.
-Ditch your delicates.
+- Ditching your delicates and getting buck naked.
 Certainly no swimwear either.
 Modesty and politeness here meant stripping down, not covering up.

-Oh, didn’t we say STRIP?
+- Oh, didn’t we say STRIP?
 No towel wraps in the baths.
-Except for a small towel we put on top of our heads while we soaked.
+Except for a towelette we put on top of our heads while we soaked.

-No swimming, of course.
-Some baths were large enough to look like swimming pools.
-But they certainly were not.
+- No swimming, of course.
+Some baths were large enough to look like pools, but they certainly were not.